Police investigating fatal crash involving pedestrian - NTV

 Police investigating fatal crash involving pedestrian

-Burin Peninsula RCMP is investigating a pedestrian involved crash in Burin that resulted in the death of a 64-year-old woman early Saturday evening.
+Burin Peninsula RCMP is investigating a pedestrian involved crash in Burin that resulted in the death of a 64-year-old woman last Saturday evening.

 Just after 6:00 p.m. on Nov.
 22, police responded to a report of a collision along the Main Street in Burin.
 A pedestrian had been struck by a vehicle and was rushed to hospital by emergency medical crews, where she later succumbed to her injuries.